 Crispy pan seared salmon with fried caper vinaigrette is a restaurant quality dish that comes together in minutes!
 The fried caper vinaigrette takes this dish to the next level!

 You will be sure to impress even the toughest critics with this impressive but easy salmon dish.
 The caper vinaigrette is so flavourful and comes together quick and easy!
+For more salmon recipes check out my Grilled Salmon with Spice Rub and Roasted Salmon with Pickle Sauce.

 Here's what you will need to make this recipe.
 See recipe card for quantities and below for substitutions.